Key takeaways:

 4. Cleaning industry analysis

-- Market trends: Key trends in the cleaning industry such as eco-friendly products or disinfection services.
+- Key trends in the cleaning industry, like green cleaning products

-- Competitive landscape: Who your competition is and what sets them apart
+- Who your competition is and what sets you apart

-- Customer insights: Who your customers are and the challenges they face
+- Who your customers are and what challenges they face

 Industry analysis example

-The cleaning industry is thriving, currently valued at approximately $370.6 billion in the United States and is expected to continue growing.
+The cleaning industry is thriving, currently valued at approximately $442.09 billion in the United States, and is expected to continue growing.
 In the commercial space, this growth is fueled by an increased focus on hygiene and cleanliness, particularly in corporate offices, healthcare facilities, and educational institutions, as businesses prioritize creating safe environments for employees and customers.

 Sterling Office Cleaners operates in a competitive landscape with both large companies and smaller local businesses.
 What makes Sterling Office Cleaners unique is its emphasis on exceptional customer service, tailored cleaning solutions, and the use of eco-friendly products, aligning with the growing demand for sustainable practices.